 Temperatures are finally starting to increase and some homeowners are even using their air conditioning systems to stay comfortable.
-As long as your air conditioning system kicks on you’re golden, right?
+As long as your air conditioning system kicks on you’re good to go, right?

-Even if your air conditioning system turns on after being off all winter long, it doesn’t mean that you can neglect your equipment maintenance.
-There are several reasons why you should have your air conditioner maintenance performed each year and Service Experts Heating & Air Conditioning is here with a list of the most important.
+Even if your air conditioner turns on after being dormant all winter long, it doesn’t mean that you can neglect your equipment maintenance.
+There are many reasons why you should have your air conditioner maintenance performed each year and Service Experts Heating & Air Conditioning is here with a list of the most important.

 - Catch the minor issues before they become major problems.

-Getting your air conditioning tune-up each year helps you discover small issues before they turn into major (expensive) problems.
-Just because your air conditioner is running well currently doesn’t necessarily mean it’s healthy enough to keep you cool and comfortable all summer.
+Getting your air conditioning tune-up each year helps you discover minor issues before they turn into big (expensive) problems.
+Just because your air conditioning system is running well currently doesn’t necessarily mean it’s in good enough shape to keep you cool and comfortable all season.
 Don’t wait until your A/C system goes out on the warmest day of the year – call Service Experts Heating & Air Conditioning today to get your service completed before the temperatures increase.

 - Pay a little to save a lot.

-Investing in a membership agreement can help save you money in the long run.
-An annual A/C system tune-up can help save you up to 30% on your cooling bills because it enhances the efficiency of your system.
+Buying a membership agreement can help save you money in the long run.
+An annual A/C system tune-up can help save you up to 30% on your energy bills because it enhances the efficiency of your system.

 - Keep your warranty valid.

-Yearly maintenance is actually required by the majority of manufacturers, so forgoing your A/C maintenance can nullify your warranty.
+Yearly maintenance is actually required by the majority of manufacturers, so skipping your air conditioning maintenance can nullify your warranty.
 That means when you do want any kind of air conditioning repair, you will pay for those new parts out of pocket.
-Ensure you get all you can out of your warranty by keeping it valid as long as possible with seasonal air conditioning tune-ups.
+Make sure you get all you can out of your warranty by keeping it valid as long as possible with seasonal air conditioning tune-ups.